AndrewMBarnett/ReEnroll/README.md

 Prerequisites

-    If using the redeploy Jamf Framework command, you must setup an ReEnroll API account with the following privileges:
+    If you are wanting to use the API calls in the script, you will need to setup a ReEnroll API account with the following privileges:
         - Read Computer Inventory Collection
         - Read Computer Check-In
         - Update Computers